About Caroline

 Caroline is 183 cm — six feet tall.

-She must look smaller in photographs, because people are often surprised by her height when they meet her.
+She must look smaller in photographs.
+People are surprised by her height when they meet her.

 image.jpg